jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_Developer_Guide/daexim.md

 Frinx daexim is a fork from ODL's daexim project.
 It contains several modifications aimed at improved import and export:

+## Important files
+After daexim export, the following files and folders are created in the karaf folder:

+* daexim/
+    * odl_backup_config.json - snapshot of config datastore
+    * odl_backup_models.json - name, version, namespace of each yang file
+    * odl_backup_operational.json - snapshot of operational datastore
+* etc/org.opendaylight.daexim.cfg - property file discussed below
+* schemas/ - contains all yang files which were loaded in ODL when export was executed

 ## Import

 Originally, import was done anytime during runtime.
 The drawback of this approach is that applications can listen on changes in the datastore and start writing to it while import is still in progress.